Our projects in lung health

 Making a difference

-In 2013, a study was published on detecting tuberculosis using automated reading (utilising the CAD4TB artificial intelligence solution).
+In 2013, a study was published on detecting tuberculosis using automated reading (utilizing the CAD4TB artificial intelligence solution).
 The study should show that the assessment of chest X-rays using CAD4TB and by clinical officers was comparable and that CAD4TB had the potential as a point-of-care test and for the automated identification of subjects who require further examinations.
 Note that this study used a significantly older version of CAD4TB than currently available.

-In 2014, another study was published looking at the utilisation of CAD4TB in Lusaka, Zambia.
+In 2014, another study was published looking at the utilization of CAD4TB in Lusaka, Zambia.
 It showed that the use of CAD with digital chest X-ray has the potential to increase the use and availability of chest radiography in screening for TB where trained human resources are scarce.

 In 2017, a study looked at using digital chest X-rays with computer-aided diagnosis software (CAD4TB) versus symptom screening to define tuberculosis among household contacts and the impact on tuberculosis diagnosis.
 The study showed that symptom screening if used alone with follow-on definitive TB testing, would have led to missing eight of the 19th confirmed TB cases, and CAD software could support TB screening efforts.